July 15, 2019; revised July 16, 2019

 - The material body starts with a single cell created by the union of mother and father; that single cell (zygote) multiplies over time and the body of an adult has trillions of cells.

-- Each of these cells come into existence from existing cells!
+- Each of these cells comes into existence from pre-existing cells!
 No new cells are produced individually.
 This is a very important point.

 - However, the first cells that appeared in the Earth were created by kammic energy (in javana cittas); I will discuss this below.

-- Therefore, both mental and physical components of a human life has origins in the MIND.
+- Therefore, both mental and physical components of human life have origins in the MIND.

 10. Of course, there are many scientists today with the view that a “first cell” was created solely with inert matter early in Earth’s history, within a billion years of the formation of the Earth.